The surface gauge is one of the most common marking tools used for scribing lines parallel to a datum surface.

 Fine adjustments can be made quickly.

-Can also be used on cylindrical surfaces.
+Universal Surface Gauge can also be used on cylindrical surfaces.

 Parallel lines can be scribed from any datum edge with the help of guide pins.